novasamatech/parity-signer/rust/generate_message/readme.md

         - `-n` followed by one name (network **specname** for load_metadata, i.e. `polkadot`, `westend` etc, the one that goes before version in output of `show -database`; network **title** for add_specs, i.e. `polkadot`, `westend-ed25519`, `rococo-AgainUpdatedGenesisHash` and the likes, whatever title shows in output of`show -address_book` (so far only vanilla names and vanilla names followed by encryption could be encountered))
         - `-u` followed by one url address
     - optional `-s` key to stop the program if any failure occurs.
 By default the program informs user of unsuccessful attempt and proceeds.
-    - encryption override keys (maximum one can be used), to be used for networks not in the database, and therefore to be used only for fetches through -u reference key:
+    - encryption override keys (maximum one can be used), to set encryption in network specs when generationg `add_specs` message; ideally should be used for networks not in the database with `-u` reference key, other usages are however possible; supported variants:
         - `-ed25519` if the network operates with ed25519 encryption algorithm
         - `-sr25519` if the network operates with sr25519 encryption algorithm
         - `-ecdsa` if the network operates with ecdsa encryption algorithm
+    - token override key `-token` immediately followed by decimals value (should be `u8`) and unit name; could be used when generating network specs for networks with several supported tokens, when normal fetch returns an array instead of a single value; could be used only with `-u` reference key in `add_specs` generation **only** for networks not known to the database;

 - `make` to `make_message` with following possible keys:
     - optional content key: `-qr` will generate only apng qr code, `-text` will generate only text file with hex encoded message; by default, both qr code and text message are generated; content keys are expected immediately after `make` command, if at all; keys to follow could go in any order, but with content immediately following the key.